totuni/esp-studio-examplesII/Transformations/filter/README.md

-# How do Filter windows work in SAS Event Stream Processing?
+# How do Filter Windows Work in SAS Event Stream Processing?

 ## Overview

 This project demonstrates how Filter windows operate in SAS Event Stream Processing.
 This project shows how data from simulated sensors can be evaluated in real time, and how records that meet certain conditions are passed downstream for further action or analysis.

----

 ## Source Data